 “We’ve all placed a wager on when she can break the 1,000 barrier,” laughs Mark Riddell, m3 Network’s Managing Director.

 “We’re all incredibly proud of her.
 Almost a third of our review total is linked to her dedication to great customer service.”

 And while Ruth’s commitment to customer feedback is exceptional, she’s not the only employee in the company who’s striving to provide customer satisfaction.
 Here, their mission is simple: to provide the best customer service in the country.

-“Ultimately, focusing on delivering great customer service positively impacts every area of our business, from retention to sales,” says Mark.
+“Focusing on delivering great customer service positively impacts every area of our business, from retention to sales,” says Mark.

 “We wanted to truly be the best.
 Our biggest source of business has always been from customer referrals, which is perhaps the best endorsement we can think of.”

 “Today, we hear all manner of competitors say they offer great customer service, but they have no customer service statistics to back that up,” says Mark.
+“We do.”

-All of this positive feedback has led to a happier workplace.
+And all of this positive feedback has led to a happier workplace.